mardare/rishiri/clearing/chapters-phyton/readme.md

 Perl is withering, probably

-Perl built-in regex and os opetarations
+Perl has built-in regex and os opetarations
 Python uses Import re for regex, Import os,sys for os operations

 Python is OOP oriented, everything is an object including "primitive" types la integer